AddyMills/RB-Tools/README.md

 Dependencies: mido, numpy

 Takes a song's anim file (found in the milo of a song) and converts all data to a MIDI track.
-Think of this as a reverse Milo Mod too.
+Think of this as a reverse Milo Mod tool.

 For now, you must extract the anim file yourself from a song's milo file (Onyx can do this).